shyam-skk/Graph-Analytics/README.md

-# Graph-Analytics - for Productive CRM
+# Predictive Customer Relationship Management using Graph-Deep Learning

 1.Graph Generation using Neo4j

-2.Graph Analysis and Data Mining using Neo4j
+2.Graph Analysis and Data Mining using Neo4j and python

-3.Node Classification Using GCN (Graph Convolutional Network)
+3. Sales Node Classification Using GCN (Graph Convolutional Network)